 Teach For Cambodia has identified three factors forming a cycle that produces and perpetuates educational inequity in Cambodia:

 Prevailing Belief Factors: Far too many children in Cambodia show up in schools that set low expectations for them.
-Many educators and school leaders lack the commitment to put our children on a different educational trajectory.
+Many educators and school leaders lack the capacity and/or commitment to put our children on a different educational trajectory.